 Businesses that employed the men were given preferential consideration for contracts and could display the royal crest.
 However, the tendency was to employ those with low level disability, leaving the severely disabled out of work.

 The state did not create sheltered employment opportunities or provide retraining.
 Britain was the only European state to rely entirely on voluntary effort to employ disabled ex-servicemen.

-When it came to housing, there was also no comprehensive government plan to provide suitable long-term accomodation.
+When it came to housing, there was also no comprehensive government plan to provide suitable long-term accommodation.

 However, there were developments in disabled housing, largely driven by the voluntary sector, along with early initiatives in rehabilitation and retraining and major advances in prosthetics and plastic surgery.

 Prosthetics and plastic surgery

 Before the First World War prosthetic legs and arms were mostly wooden, heavy and caused pain and discomfort.
 There was little regard for functionality and, as a result, were almost useless as limb replacements.
 A new generation of comfortable prosthetic limbs was created in the 1920s made of light aluminium with adjustable joints.

 Renowned sculptor Frances Derwent Wood, too old to join up, volunteered at the Third London General Hospital.
 Having seen the terrible injuries that the war’s new mechanised weaponry – such as shells and machine gun bullets – inflicted on soldiers, he dispensed with the prosthetic rubber masks of the past and pioneered masks of thin metal, sculpted and meticulously painted to replicate a patient’s pre-war appearance.